 At Kaplan, we believe in equality and access to education for all, and our diverse student community represents the world we want to see.
 That’s why we’re asking them to share their thoughts on some of society’s important topics with our ‘Student perspectives’ series.

-Fahd from Egypt is a Student Ambassador who is studying a degree in Computer Science at the University of Glasgow.
+Fahd from Egypt is a Student Content Creator who is studying a degree in Computer Science at the University of Glasgow.
 Here, he answers the question ‘why is gender equality important?’ and shares why he thinks it should matter to everyone.

 What is gender equality?